Tea for Kids: Top 5 Reasons to Have Tea Time with Them

 1. 🕰️ QUALITY TIME - With hectic schedules, we often let the time with our children slip away from us.
 Dedicating tea time in our family routines allows us to connect intentionally and fully focus on each other.

-Our favorite time for tea is around morning snack time (10am) on the weekends or any day the kids are at home.
+Our favorite time to indulge in tea for kids is around morning snack time (10am) on the weekends or any day the kids are at home.
 It makes snack time more about time together than just making sure our littles don't get hangry.
 We talk about ourselves, our opinions, why we feel certain ways and reflect on emotions we've felt recently and the appropriate ways to handle big feelings.
 But don't worry, we get silly at tea time too, like when our littlest asks about our wedding and if he has to get married (kissing is gross!).

-2. 🍃HEALTH BENEFITS - This goes without saying, but tea (both traditional and herbal) have thousands and thousands of health benefits from helping to eliminate free radicals in the body, lowering blood pressure, relieving stress, curbing upset stomachs, and the list goes on and on.
+2. 🍃HEALTH BENEFITS - This goes without saying, but both herbal and traditional tea for kids (or anyone for that matter) have thousands and thousands of health benefits from helping to eliminate free radicals in the body, lowering blood pressure, relieving stress, curbing upset stomachs, and the list goes on and on.

 **Nerd Alert ---> The beneficial effects of tea (especially green tea) has been attributed to the presence of high amounts of polyphenols (AKA catechins), which are potent antioxidants.
 Antioxidants help to eliminate free radicals, which occur when oxygen in the body splits into single atoms with unpaired electrons.
 Electrons like to be in pairs, so these atoms, called free radicals, scavenge the body to seek out other electrons so they can become a pair.
 This causes damage to cells, proteins and DNA (*see Live Science article here for reference).
 Green tea is especially high in a compound called EGCG, which has been studied and shows it may lower blood pressure and thus reduce the risk of stroke and coronary heart disease (and others).

-3. 🔭 EXPLORING NEW FLAVORS - beverage options for kids have long been influenced by big drink companies that put 40+ grams of sugar in kids' drinks.
-Tea is a great way to control the sweetener and help them appreciate flavors that aren't soaked in sugar.
-Embrew teas are already lightly sweetened, so there's no worry of them dumping too much sugar in their cup.
+3. 🔭 EXPLORING NEW FLAVORS - beverage options for kids have long been influenced by big drink companies that put 40+ grams of sugar in drinks.
+Tea for kids is a great way to control the sweetener and help them appreciate flavors that aren't soaked in sugar.
+Embrew's tea for kids is already lightly sweetened, so there's no worry of them dumping too much sugar in their cup.

 With the thousands of different herbs and teas the world has to offer, there are an infinite amount of blends and even the pickiest of kids can find a blend they like or, even better, create themselves.
 If you're making your own tea blends, we typically recommend keeping the total amount of tea to 2tsp per 12oz of water and no more than 1tsp of sweetener (definitely less for sweeter ingredients like maple or monk fruit).